uwetom/media-production-worksheets/wk-unity-external-data-2/index.md

 ### Code

-Your script should now look like this.
+With the text added your script should now look like this.
 Please type not copy and paste
 ```C#
 using System.Collections;